-Starting as a student in the BIT Co-op program, Dylan is a co-founder of a UpDoc.
-He’s also mentoring the next generation of tech-leaders.
+Starting as a student, Dylan became a co-founder.
+Now he’s mentoring the next generation of tech-leaders.

-Today, he’s a co-founder of Updoc and now hires UTS students from the same program that helped shape his future career.
+Today, he’s co-founder of Updoc, and now hires students from the very program that helped launch his tech career.

 Bachelor of IT Co-op Scholarship students working on laptop